swilgosz/hanamimastery/data/episodes/18-hanami-actions-basics.md

 ![Inline Action Body](/images/episodes/18/inline-action-body.png)

-This is pretty neat, but to show more interesting stuff, I need a PATCH action.
+This is pretty neat, but I need a PATCH action to show more interesting stuff.

 I'll copy it over to another action file, named subscribe.
 Then I'm going to register my new action in the router as an endpoint responding to a PATCH HTTP method.